kzs61/use-vs-code-on-any-device/README.md

 <br></br>

 _Name your new stack.
 You must have an existing `key pair` you have already created before.
 Instance name will be the stack name you give.
-Please refer the template for instance properties/Tags._
+Please refer the [CloudFormation Template](https://github.com/kzs61/use-vs-code-on-any-device-aws-cloudformation/blob/Master/code-server-cloudformation-template.yml) of this project for the EC2 Instance properties/Tags._
 <br></br>

 ```